The best hotels in Valletta

 The Three Cities directly across the Grand Harbour are the most underrated day trip.
 The Vittoriosa water taxi from the Valletta waterfront takes 10 minutes and most tourists skip them entirely.

-Valletta's best neighborhoods
+Valletta's best hotel regions

 Valletta is compact: 900 meters by 600 meters inside fortified walls.
 Republic Street runs from City Gate to Fort St Elmo.
 Archbishop Street and Old Theatre Street are quieter.
 The southern tip near St Barbara Bastion has the best Grand Harbour views.